KRFOSS/kali-docs/development/custom-chromebook-kernel-image/index.md

 kali@kali:~$
 ```

 Once this operation is complete, boot up your Samsung Chromebook with the SD/USB device plugged in.
 At the developer mode boot screen, hit CTRL+u to boot from from your USB storage device.
-Log in to Kali (root / toor) and startx.
+Log in to Kali (`root` / `toor`) and `startx`.